All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 All the treatments provided by specialist addiction clinics in Worcestershire are the most appropriate and safest methods for treating substance misuse.

-If you have been diagnosed with depression or anxiety, you will be prescribed approved medication to help alleviate your symptoms.
+If you have been diagnosed with depression or anxiety, you will be prescribed approved medication (such as Librium/Chlordiazepoxide) to help alleviate your symptoms.